22 March, 2011

 She looked at me like, "Aw, isn't that just the nicest?
 "Then she said, "Do you think we can borrow 'em?"

-Yup, so for the next few months, I will be put through this wedding business because she's sitting right across from me.
-I won't have a moment of peace I won't.
-So I will have to drown me pain in champagne maybe.
+Yup, for the next few months, I will be immersed in the wedding business as she's sitting right across from me.
+I won't have a moment of peace, I won't.
+So I will have to drown me pain in champagne, maybe.
 I'll let you know if that works.

 Gabe